jamesnuanez/jamesnuanez-com/README.md

-From design to deployment, I create fluid and intuitive user interfaces that are fast, responsive, and accessible, and when I'm not making things from scratch, I clean up codebases, relentlessly removing the cruft and finding ways to make the code easier to understand, safer to deploy, and more performant.
+From design to deployment, I create fluid and intuitive user interfaces that are fast, responsive, and accessible, and when I'm not making things from scratch, I bring maintainability and stability to established codebases, relentlessly removing the cruft, eliminating elusive bugs, and improving code quality.

 This is my website.
 It was built using GatsbyJS.